Information for Employers

 Before interviewing a student or offering a job, we recommend you go over the eligibility requirements with the student to ensure they meet them.
 (Most employers find it useful to email Christine Johnson for a prescreening of promising candidates before setting up their interview.)

 - While we are working virtually, it is your responsibility to confirm that anyone you hire will be physically in California while doing any work.

 - If you are hiring for a position that will be converted to an on-campus position when we return to campus, confirm that your prospective employee will be local and able to make that transition.

 Official Request to Hire

-When you know you want to hire a student, email Christine with the student's name and CWID and officially request that they be hired.
+When you know you want to hire a student and have confirmed that they will be physically located in California while doing any work, email Christine with the student's name and CWID and officially request that they be hired.

-Specify whether they are being hired for a Federal-Work-Study position or a District-Funded Position and what quarter you expect them to begin.
+- If they are being hired for a Federal-Work-Study position or a District-Funded Position and what quarter you expect them to begin;

 - If the student appears eligible for employment, you will be emailed a Job Assignment Form (Adobe Sign) to complete.